microsoft/AdaptiveCards/source/dotnet/Library/AdaptiveCards/docs/AdaptiveCards.md

 The action to be executed to refresh the card.
    Clients can run this refresh action automatically or can provide an affordance for users to trigger it manually.

+<a name='P-AdaptiveCards-AdaptiveRefresh-Expires'></a>
+### Expires `property`

+##### Summary

+A timestamp that informs a Host when the card content has expired, and that it should trigger a refresh as appropriate.
+The format is ISO-8601 Instant format.
+E.g., 2022-01-01T12:00:00Z

 <a name='P-AdaptiveCards-AdaptiveRefresh-UserIds'></a>
 ### UserIds `property`